History of Ybor City: The Mutual Aid Societies (social clubs)

 The clubs were open to those of particular descent: the Italian Club for Italians, El Centro Español for Spaniards, and so on.
 Two notable situations were the existence of two distinct clubs for Cubans and the spinoff club founded by northern Spaniards, El Centro Asturiano.

-Though racism among the residents of Ybor City was not generally an issue, it was situated in the American Deep South in the era of Jim Crow, so its organizations had to follow the segregationist laws of Tampa.
-Ybor's Cuban immigrants were often racially mixed, and skin tones within families might cover a range of human colorations.
-Local law, however, required that darker-skinned and lighter-skinned people not socialize publicly.
+Though racism among the residents of Ybor City was not generally an issue, it was situated in the American Deep South in the era of Jim Crow, so the clubs had to follow the segregationist laws of Tampa.
+Local law required that darker-skinned and lighter-skinned people not socialize publicly.

-Ybor City's Cuban community organized two main clubs: La Union Martí-Maceo for darker-skinned Cubans and Circulo Cubano for those with lighter skin.
-This was especially awkward when members of the same family had different shades of skin and were required to join different clubs, but it was the law at the time.
-Not surprisingly in that era, the members of Martí-Maceo found acceptance and upward mobility harder to achieve in the larger Anglo community than their white Cuban counterparts.
+Because of these laws, Ybor City's Cuban community organized two main clubs: La Union Martí-Maceo for darker-skinned Cubans and Circulo Cubano for those with lighter skin.
+But Ybor's Cuban immigrants were often racially mixed, and skin tones within a family might cover a range of human colorations.
+This sometimes led to members of the same family being required to join different clubs.
+Members of Martí-Maceo often found acceptance and upward mobility harder to achieve in the larger Anglo community than their counterparts in Circulo Cubano.
 And when the 1960s federal Urban Renewal program attempted to redevelop Ybor City, their club building was the only one to be demolished.

 El Centro Asturiano was founded by immigrants from Asturias, a province of northern Spain, who split from the Centro Español and formed a Tampa branch of El Centro Asturiano Club of Havana.
 However, unlike the other clubs, membership was soon opened to all people of Latin descent who wanted to join.
 Because of this and the fact that the club built a well-respected hospital, it consistently had the largest membership of all the clubs.